Alfred Corbin: Arrest

 On 19 November 1942, Corbin along with Suzanne Cointe, a secretary and Vladimir Keller, the Simex translator were arrested by Gestapo officer Karl Giering of the Sonderkommando Rote Kapelle.
 Corbin was put under enhanced interrogation by the Gestapo and subsequently informed them of the address of Trepper's dentist, that resulted in Trepper being arrested on 25 November 1942 by Giering.

 Court martial

 On 8 March 1943, a Luftwaffe court martial was convened at the Roger & Gallet building, at 62-64 Rue du Faubourg Saint Honoré, Paris, that was presided over by General Judge of the Luftwaffe Manfred Roeder.
 The employees of Simex were tried at the court including Jaspar and his wife Claire Legrand.
 Corbin was sentenced to death by Roeder in a trial lasting mere minutes.
 Corbin along with many other prisoners were loaded onto closed train wagons and taken to Germany.
-Corbin was deporterted to The Lehrterstrasse prison in Moabit, Berlin.
+Corbin was deported to The Lehrterstrasse prison in Moabit, Berlin.
 On 28 July 1943, he was executed by guillotine in Plötzensee Prison.